In the beginning

 Getting into the acting game

 As a matter of support for and enhancement of the local performing arts, the Society has sponsored “Acting Shakespeare” workshops with such distinguished instructors as Gideon Rappaport, San Diego’s premier Shakespearean dramaturge, and Ray Chambers, Head of Acting, Old Globe Theatre/USD.
 And in a similar vein, as initiated by former Society President Darryl Woodson, we maintain a thriving collaboration with the San Diego Museum of Art in the seasonal Art Stops project, which combines performances by local actors with the appreciation of selected art works.
 This project provides acting opportunities for our members, as does the Online Shakespeare Showcase, an exciting new forum necessitated by the pandemic that was created by our Director of Programming Patricia Elmore Costa.
 Both the Art Stops project and the Online Shakespeare Showcase have been jointly produced and directed by Patricia and our long-time Artistic Director John Tessmer.
+Further, in October of 2021, “The Seasons of Shakespeare” was staged at the outdoor amphitheater at Westminster Presbyterian Church, with 18 actors presenting sonnets, monologues, and scenes.
+John Tessmer was the director and emcee.

 A number of programs have concentrated on musical interpretations, most notably “Shakespeare Goes To The Opera,” in 2009, with accomplished singers performing selections from Verdi, Prokofiev, and Gounod.
 Likewise, the Society has sponsored several musicales (one in tribute to veterans) that gave outlet to the talents of middle and high school students in pairing Shakespeare’s wisdom with contemporary songs.